alexshopov/godot-roguelike-basic-set/README.md

 - Establish the project directory structure
 - Create a Player scene and import its model
+- Define initial input actions
 - Configure an isometric camera
-- Set up the map grid data structure
 - Translate the mouse position to grid coordinates
-- Define initial input actions
 - Implement mouse-based movement